bkwon0402/bkwon0402.github.io/item/wefinance.md

 <div class="logo3"></div>

-We ultimately decided to go with option 2) a circle.
+We ultimately decided to go with Option 2: a circle.
 While WeFinance is about happiness, we realized a heart tends to conjure up ideas of romantic relationships and dating.
-On the other hand, the sophisticated feel of option 2) keeps things more professional, which better matches the personality of the financial services company.
+On the other hand, the sophisticated feel of Option 2 keeps things more professional, which better matches the personality of the financial services company.

-Once we decided on option 2), I designed new gradients and experimented further.
+Once we decided on Option 2, I designed new gradients and experimented further.

 <div class="logo4"></div>
 <p class="captionn"> New gradients ring I designed </p>